Gagea minima

 Gagea minima, known as the least gagea, is a Eurasian species of plants in the lily family.

 Its native range is quite large, as it is found in much of south-central, southeastern, central and northern Europe (Italy, Germany, Scandinavia, and from there eastwards into European Russia), with additional populations in the Caucasus region.

-Gagea minima is a bulb-forming perennial up to 20 cm tall.
+Gagea minima is a bulb-forming perennial up to tall.
 Flowers are bright lemon yellow, sometimes green on the underside of the tepals.